It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

 People who live in a home with mostly bare floor can just leave it at low to maximize battery life.

-It is capable of cleaning dust, hair, fruit loops, cheerios, cereal, oatmeal, all sorts of debris without any issues.
+It can clean dust, hair, fruit loops, cheerios, cereal, oatmeal, all sorts of debris without any issues.

-The slow, methodical cleaning pattern is both efficient and thorough, going over an area as much as three times, depending on the settings.
+The slow, methodical cleaning pattern is efficient and thorough, going over an area three times, depending on the settings.